-Aerospace employee Lianne McGinley, who was instrumental in the donation’s distribution efforts, delivered the supplies to Torrance Memorial Medical Center on Friday.
-Laura Schenasi, Executive Vice President of the Torrance Memorial Foundation, was over joyed to receive them and Torrance Memorial staff shared that Aerospace’s N95 masks are already being used in the ICU.
+Lianne McGinley, Associate Director of Aerospace’s Corporate Social Responsibility program, was instrumental in the donation’s distribution efforts and delivered the supplies to Torrance Memorial Medical Center.
+Laura Schenasi, Executive Vice President of the Torrance Memorial Foundation, was overjoyed to receive them and Torrance Memorial staff shared that Aerospace’s N95 masks are already being used in the ICU.

-Aerospace also delivered N95 masks to Children’s Hospital of Los Angeles to help with increased demand for PPE.
+Aerospace also delivered N95 masks to Children’s Hospital of Los Angeles to help with increased demand for personal protective equipment.
 Both organizations expressed their gratitude for the much-needed supplies.

 "I am glad that we were able to donate supplies to healthcare providers that will help them to perform their jobs of helping and caring for those that are affected by COVID-19," said Jason Bayonne of Environmental Health and Safety.